*as of December 31st of the current season

 Our program is flexible and can accommodate athletes across various levels of commitment to the sport.
-In addition, to our core 8 week racing module, racers can choose to participate in a variety of optional enhanced training programs and races throughout the season.
+In addition to our core 8 week racing module, racers can choose to participate in a variety of optional enhanced training programs and races throughout the season.

 For more information regarding the U10 Alpine Ontario Program Expectations please visit the AOA website.

-TRAINING DAYS AND TIMES:
+PROGRAM DAYS AND TIMES: